-Sama Rice Pulao is one of the popular delicacies enjoyed by people during Navratri fasts.
-Sama Rice is known by many other names like Samvat Rice, Vrat Rice, Sama ke Chawal, Bhagar Rice, Jungle Rice & Samo etc.
+Sama Rice Pulao is a delicious flavoursome pulao recipe made using sama rice (or samak ke chawal).
+Sama Rice is known by many other names like Samvat Rice, Vrat Rice, Samak ke Chawal, Bhagar Rice, Sanwa, Jungle Rice & Samo etc. This grain belongs to millet family and is called ‘Barnyard Millet’ in english.

-Although this grain is not actually a variety of rice but people call it so because of its texture and colour.
-In actual, the grain belongs to millet family and is called ‘Barnyard Millet’.
+Although this grain is not a variety of rice but people call it so because of its texture and colour.
 It has small granular texture and is off-white in colour.
 It is a gluten free grain which makes it suitable option for consumption not only on fasting days but also if you are on gluten-free diet.

-I have used those spices & ingredients in this recipe which are commonly consumed by most people during their fasts (vrat).
+I have used only those spices & ingredients in this recipe which are commonly consumed by most people during their fasts (vrat).
 However, you are free to incorporate more veggies or use spices of your choice to make it more nutritious and flavourful.
-The Sama Rice pulao is a healthy dish that can be relished during fasts.
-As it is made using little fat (oil/ghee), it is quite lite on palate & stomach especially when you are consuming mostly fried items in these days.
+As it is made using little fat (oil/ghee), it is quite lite stomach especially when you are consuming mostly fried items during these festive days.

 List of Ingredients: (Serves 2)